alecmestroni/cypress-aws-secrets-manager/README.md

-# Load AWS Secrets into Cypress as env-variable
+# Handle AWS Secrets easily with Cypress

 Integrate the power of AWS Secrets Manager seamlessly into your Cypress tests with the cypress-aws-secrets-manager plugin.
 This lightweight yet powerful plugin facilitates the secure loading of secrets stored in AWS Secrets Manager directly into your Cypress environment variables, ensuring a streamlined and secure approach to managing sensitive information in your test scripts.

+Additionally, it provides the capability to update secrets directly from your tests, allowing for dynamic and flexible secret management.

 <h3 align="center">
   <a href="https://www.npmjs.com/package/cypress-aws-secrets-manager">